Polygon Split

 ![]() |

-When multi-layer editing is enabled, users can simultaneously split lines or regions across multiple editable layers with polygon split.
+When multi-layer editing is enabled, users can simultaneously split lines or regions across multiple editable layers.